Loader gif

 How can I make quarterly estimated tax payments easier?

-Most self-employed people agree that the most challenging part of making estimated tax payments is coming up with the money to pay them.
+Most self-employed people will agree that the most challenging part of making estimated tax payments is coming up with the money to pay them.
 Consider setting money aside for estimated tax payments in a separate account as you earn self-employment income.
 Then mark that account as off-limits for everything besides taxes.
 Having this separation can help lessen the temptation to spend that tax money in other ways.

 Can I get my money back if I overpaid one quarter?